 - Loan amounts up to $10 million

-Apply through a local SBA lenders beginning on April 3, 2020.
+Apply through a local SBA lenders by August 8, 2020.

 Massachusetts Equitable PPP Access Initiative – Organizations that do not have a banking relationship with an SBA Lender can apply through this initiative.
 Berkshire Bank, BayCoast Bank, Eastern Bank, Reading Coop Bank, Leader Bank and several CDFIs will be processing PPP applications for non-customer businesses that meet the following criteria: